DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

-Now we have made at least one element that is not in the set.
-We can conclude that the universal set, which by definition contains every set, has more than $5$ elements.
+Now that we have made at least one element that is not in the set, we can conclude that the universal set, which by definition contains every set, has more than $5$ elements.
 A set of $5$ elements is too small to contain the universe!
 By the look of it, we need at least $2^5 = 32$ sets to cover all the combinations of the $5$ sets, but that only shifts the problem back.
 By the time our set is $32$ element large, we need $2^{32} = 4294967296$ sets to cover all the combination of the $32$ sets, and ad infinitum.
 Just like exponential growth, the size quickly explodes.

 Our problem at hand is, unfortunately, worse than ad infinitum.
 The universe can't even be contained by a set of infinite set!
-Let's apply our reasoning to the actual universal set.
+Let's apply our reasoning to the actual universal set to see why.

 # A Large Universe